Pope Clement VIII: Later life and death

-Clement VIII was afflicted by gout, using a wheelchair by the late 1590s, and was forced to spend much of his later life immobilized in bed.
-He suddenly became ill on 10 February 1605 and his condition rapidly deteriorated over the next few weeks.
-He died on 5 March 1605 around midnight, leaving a reputation for prudence, munificence, ruthlessness and capacity for business.
+Clement VIII was afflicted by gout, using a wheelchair by the late 1590s, and was forced to spend much of his later life immobilised in bed.
+He suddenly became ill on 10 February 1605, and his condition rapidly deteriorated over the next few weeks.
+He died on 3 March 1605 around midnight, leaving a reputation for prudence, munificence, ruthlessness and capacity for business.
 Clement was buried in St. Peter's Basilica, and later Pope Paul V (1605–21) had a mausoleum built for him in the Borghese Chapel of Santa Maria Maggiore, where his remains were transferred in 1646.

 His reign is especially distinguished by the number and beauty of his medals.
 Clement VIII founded the Collegio Clementino for the education of the sons of the richer classes, and augmented the number of national colleges in Rome by opening the Collegio Scozzese for the training of missionaries to Scotland.

 Coffee

 Coffee aficionados often claim that the spread of its popularity among Catholics is due to Pope Clement VIII's influence.
-Responding to opposition to coffee as "Satan's drink", with the pope's advisers asking him to denounce the beverage.
+According to the legend, there was opposition to coffee as "Satan's drink", leading to the pope's advisors asking him to denounce the beverage.
 However, upon tasting coffee, Pope Clement VIII declared: "Why, this Satan's drink is so delicious that it would be a pity to let the infidels have exclusive use of it."
 Clement allegedly blessed the bean because it appeared better for the people than alcoholic beverages.
 The year often cited is 1600.
 It is not clear whether this is a true story, but it may have been found amusing at the time.